THIS POST MAY CONTAIN REFERRAL LINKS. IF YOU CLICK THROUGH AND TAKE ACTION, I MAY BE COMPENSATED, AT NO ADDITIONAL COST TO YOU.

 Once you put your mind to running a mile, start slow.
 To work up to it, she uses her secret recipe of alternating walking and jogging.
 So jog for a minute, then walk for a minute.
 Then jog two minutes, walk one minute.
 Gradually work yourself up to jogging for 10 minutes and walking one.
 Before you know it, you will be jogging a mile!

 There’s two other secrets she mentioned which bring her energy and motivation.
 She runs with friends and looks forward to time spent together.
-Her pack also has started doing destination runs, her favorite so far being the Big Surprise Half Marathon.
+Her pack also has started doing destination runs, her favorite so far being the Big Sur Half Marathon.
 So if you can find a great group of friends to run with to keep each other accountable, and perhaps reward yourself with runs to fun parts of the country, it will be the right recipe for a new love of running.

 Sage Advice from a Marathoner